sara4dev/ai-dynamo-the-hard-way/README.md

 A progressive, hands-on approach to learning [NVIDIA AI Dynamo](https://github.com/ai-dynamo/dynamo) - a Datacenter Scale Distributed Inference Serving Framework.

 > **Philosophy**: No Kubernetes operators.
 No magic.
 Just understanding each component from the ground up.
+>
+> **Key Learning Approach**: First measure baseline performance (without Dynamo), then demonstrate improvements with Dynamo.
+You can't appreciate optimizations without understanding what you're optimizing from.

 ## 🖥️ Hardware Setup